-We have incurred significant losses since our inception and will incur losses in the future, which makes it difficult for us to assess our future viability; although our financial statements have been prepared on a going concern basis, our current level of cash and investments alone is not sufficient to meet our operating plans for the next twelve months, raising substantial doubt regarding our ability to continue as a going concern.
+We have incurred significant losses since our inception and will incur losses in the future, which makes it difficult for us to assess our future viability; although our financial statements have been prepared on a going concern basis, our current level of cash, cash equivalents and short-term investments alone is not sufficient to meet our operating plans for the next twelve months, raising substantial doubt regarding our ability to continue as a going concern.

-We recently commenced the commercialization of our first product, IBSRELA® (tenapanor) for the treatment of irritable bowel syndrome with constipation ("IBS-C"), and have generated limited revenue from product sales to date.
+In March 2022, we commenced the commercialization of our first product, IBSRELA® (tenapanor) for the treatment of irritable bowel syndrome with constipation ("IBS-C") in adult patients and have generated \$45.3 million in net revenue from product sales through June 30, 2023.

 We are not profitable and have incurred losses in each year since our inception in October 2007, and we do not know whether or when we will become profitable.
 We continue to incur significant commercialization, development and other expenses related to our ongoing operations.
-As of September 30, 2022, we had an accumulated deficit of \$790.8 million.
+As of June 30, 2023, we had an accumulated deficit of \$824.0 million.

-We expect to continue to incur substantial operating losses for the foreseeable future as we commercialize IBSRELA, seek to gain approval for XPHOZAH® (tenapanor) for the control of serum phosphorus in adult patients with chronic kidney disease ("CKD") on dialysis (the "Hyperphosphatemia Indication"); prepare for the potential commercialization of XPHOZAH, if approved; and incur manufacturing and development cost for, tenapanor.
+We expect to continue to incur substantial operating losses for the foreseeable future as we commercialize IBSRELA, seek to gain approval for XPHOZAH® (tenapanor) for the control of serum phosphorus in adult patients with chronic kidney disease ("CKD") on dialysis who have had an inadequate response or intolerance to a phosphate binder therapy; prepare for, and commercialize XPHOZAH, if approved; and incur manufacturing and development costs for tenapanor.

-Ernst & Young LLP, our independent registered public accounting firm for the fiscal year ended December 31, 2021, has included an explanatory paragraph in their opinion that accompanies our audited financial statements as of the year ended December 31, 2021, indicating our current liquidity position raises substantial doubt about our ability to continue as a going concern.
-We plan to address our operating cash flow requirements with our current cash and investments, cash generated from the product launch of IBSRELA, our potential receipt of anticipated milestone payments from our collaboration partners, our potential receipt of anticipated payments from our collaboration partner, Kyowa Kirin, Co., Ltd. ("KKC") in connection with the transaction entered into with KKC in March 2022 which amended our License Agreement entered into with KKC in 2017 (the "2022 KKC Amendment"); our ability to access the capital markets, as well as through the implementation of cash preservation activities to reduce or defer discretionary spending.
+Ernst & Young LLP, our independent registered public accounting firm, included an explanatory paragraph in their opinion that accompanied our audited financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed on March 2, 2023, indicating our current liquidity position raises substantial doubt about our ability to continue as a going concern.
+We plan to address our operating cash flow requirements with our current cash, cash equivalents and short-term investments, cash generated from the sales of IBSRELA, and if approved, cash generated from the sales of XPHOZAH, our potential receipt of anticipated milestone payments from our collaboration partners, our potential receipt of anticipated payments from our collaboration partner, Kyowa Kirin, Co., Ltd. ("Kyowa Kirin") in connection with the transaction entered into with Kyowa Kirin in April 2022 ("2022 Kyowa Kirin Amendment") which amended our License Agreement entered into with Kyowa Kirin in 2017; with additional financing sources and through the implementation of cash preservation activities to reduce or defer discretionary spending.

 There are no assurances that our efforts to meet our operating cash flow requirements will be successful.
-If our current cash and investments as well as our plans to meet our operating cash flow requirements are not sufficient to fund necessary expenditures and meet our obligations for at least the next twelve months, our liquidity, financial condition and business prospects will be materially affected.
+If our current cash, cash equivalents and short-term investments as well as our plans to meet our operating cash flow requirements are not sufficient to fund necessary expenditures and meet our obligations for at least the next twelve months, our liquidity, financial condition and business prospects will be materially affected.